 Thomas Tunstall, Ph.D.

 Research Director, Institute for Economic Development, University of Texas, San Antonio

-Thomas Tunstall, Ph.D. is the research director for the Institute for Economic Development at the University of Texas at San Antonio.
-Dr. Tunstall has consulted to small and large businesses across a wide variety of industry lines in the U.S., as well as overseas assisting the developing economies of Afghanistan, Azerbaijan and Africa.
-His background includes work in economic research, statistical analysis, forecasting, strategy development and operational implementation.
-He holds a Ph.D. in economic policy, and an MBA from the University of Texas at Dallas, as well as a BBA from The University of Texas at Austin.
+Dr. Thomas Tunstall, research director for the Institute for Economic Development at the University of Texas at San Antonio, has consulted to businesses across a variety of industries in the U.S. as well as in Mexico, Argentina, Brazil, Afghanistan, Azerbaijan and Africa, including while with ACS, KPMG, Everest Group and Sabre Group.
+Tunstall has also been a visiting professor in government and business at the University of Texas at Dallas.
+His work has involved economic research, statistical analysis, forecasting, strategy development and operational implementation.
+He received his BBA from the University of Texas at Austin and his MBA and Ph.D. in Economic Policy from the University of Texas at Dallas.

 Senior Vice President, Commercial & Business Development, Howard Energy Partners LP

 Josh Weber, senior vice president, commercial and business development, for Howard Energy Partners LP, previously held midstream and upstream positions with Southwestern Energy Co.
 His roles there included planning and commercial operations for Southwestern’s midstream company, where he negotiated agreements that resulted in two new pipelines with a total capacity of 3.3 Bcf/d.
 He was also general manager of the ArkLaTex division, where he was responsible for more than 1,100 operated wells and 500 Bcf of reserves.
 Prior, Weber held various planning and analysis positions at Burlington Resources and Transocean Offshore and was a consultant in the energy practice of PricewaterhouseCoopers.
 He received his B.S. in Mechanical Engineering from the University of Texas at Austin and his MBA from Rice University.